Pennsylvania

 The deadline to return your ballot is 8pm on Election Day.

-If you have an emergency and did not apply for an absentee ballot by the deadline you may download and apply for an Emergency Absentee Ballot.
+If you have an emergency and have not applied for an absentee ballot by the deadline, you may download and apply for an Emergency Absentee Ballot.
 This application must be notarized before it is submitted.
 More information about Emergency Absentee Ballots can be found here.

 Request your Ballot